 How to Transfer Your Credit Card Balance

-If you are working to reduce your credit card debt, a balance transfer to another credit card can be an effective way to reduce your interest payments as you reduce your credit card balances.
+If you are working to eliminate your credit card debt, a balance transfer to another credit card may be an effective way to reduce your interest payments as you pay off your credit card balances.

 Balance transfers allow you to move outstanding debt from a card with a higher APR to a card with a lower APR.
-By doing so, they can help you keep your credit card interest payments at manageable levels and establish healthy credit habits that can improve your creditworthiness.
+By doing so, they can help you keep your credit card interest payments at manageable levels and establish healthy credit habits that can help improve your credit score.

 1. Consider any balance transfer options on your existing credit cards

-Credit cards will have a limit on the amount of debt you can transfer.
-The maximum amount you can transfer could be the credit limit on your card.
-For other credit cards, the maximum amount you can transfer may be lower than the credit limit on the card.
-Still, you typically cannot transfer more than the credit available on the card at any given time.
-For example, you cannot transfer a balance greater than $1,000 onto a card with $1,000 of available credit.
+The maximum amount you can transfer could be the credit limit on your card, or it may be lower than the credit limit for certain cards.
+However, you typically cannot transfer more than the credit limit on the card at any given time.
+For example, you cannot transfer a balance greater than $1,000 onto a card with $1,000 credit limit.
 The amount you can transfer may be further reduced by any fee that applies to the balance transfer.

 2. Weigh offers for new balance transfer cards

-The actual act of transferring your balance is usually simple: the issuer of the credit card you are transferring the balance to will collect the information about the balance you are moving and will process the transaction on their end.
-You may be able to complete this process online or through your credit card's app.
+From there, the process of transferring your balance is usually simple: the issuer of your balance transfer credit card will collect the information about the balance you are moving and will process the transaction on their end.
+Some issuers may instead send you a check, which you may use to pay down your balances, and others may deposit the funds through a direct ACH transfer.
+Depending on your issuer, you may be able to complete the balance transfer process online or through your credit card's app.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.